Completely Updated Post About These Events is Here.

 PLEASE VISIT HERE or the GO FUND ME page for entire story, including the most recent developments concerning the story she stole from the combat vet and how she used children's names for her aliases.

-A plagiarist known only by a logo and a fake name, stole my Christian romantic suspense novel, A Bid for Love.
+My life was torn apart this week when I learned that a plagiarist known only by a logo and a fake name, stole my Christian romantic suspense novel, A Bid for Love.

 Sam Taylor Mullens added steamy scenes, changed the point-of-view, and claimed my book as her own novel, The Auction Deal.
 Her subsequent emails to different people and contradicting statements while trying to cover her tracks show a clear plan of attack that I'm learning is used by many plagiarists—and is more outlandish than any novel I've ever read.

-Here Is Undeniable Proof She Stole My Book
+Proof She Stole My Book

 (And you can see screenshots at the very bottom of this page)